Lessons and Online Classes

 10:00 am – 11:15 am PT/11:00 am – 12:15 pm MT/12:00 pm – 1:15 pm CT/1:00 pm – 2:15 pm ET

 Johann Sebastian Bach’s two-part inventions and three-part sinfonias provide recorder players and other non-keyboard instrumentalists with a wonderful collection of pieces to play.
-Over these five weeks we’ll work on three of the two-part inventions on our bass recorders.
+Over these five weeks we’ll work on these marvelously inventive inventions on our bass recorders.
 Part of our work will involve making decisions on how to deal with parts that go out of our range, learning how to make changes that retain the beauty of the line.
 We’ll also exercise our skills on switching from bass clef to treble clef by playing both parts of the inventions.
+We’ll make decisions about articulation and phrasing based on the melodic and harmonic structure of the pieces.
 Along the way we’ll continue to work on good bass technique.

 For bass recorder players.

-2. An All-Zoom Practice Challenge: Making Friends with French Baroque Music
+2. An All-Zoom Practice Challenge: Developing our Friendship with French Baroque Music

 1:15 pm – 2:30 pm PT/2:15 pm – 3:30 pm MT/3:15 pm – 4:30 pm CT/4:15 pm – 5:30 pm ET

-French Baroque music can often seem like a foreign language – you’ve practiced Handel and Bach, and learned a few trill fingerings along the way, but maybe you’ve wondered about the suites by French composers and the art of ornamenting them.
+This class will build on my January/February Making Friends with French Baroque Music class.
+Familiarity with French Baroque ornaments as found in Hotteterre’s ornament chart and as seen in music by Hotteterre will be helpful for new participants.
 Boismortier, Hotteterre, Dieupart, and others who were composing and performing in French aristocratic circles in the 18th century offer a wealth of beautiful music for us to discover.
-We’ll learn about and practice some of the French agréments – trills, the port de voix, battement, flattement, tour de chant, and tour de gosier – in context so they become second nature.
-We’ll listen to recordings to hear the music that charmed Louis XIV and XV and their courts.
-We’ll learn how to adorn movements from suites by Boismortier with beautiful ornaments!
+We’ll continue our study of the French agréments – trills, the port de voix, battement, flattement, tour de chant, and tour de gosier in context so they become second nature.
+We’ll listen to recordings of music that charmed Louis XIV and XV and their courts.
+We’ll go deeper into learning how to adorn movements from suites by Boismortier and Hotteterre with beautiful ornaments!
 For alto recorder players.

 HOW TO PAY FOR MY ZOOM CLASSES